Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/40_Modernization/30_Assisting/page_10_faceted_search.md

 * Ratings
 * Genre

-If you select the [Movies (Faceted)] from the search drop down menu you’ll see a page which allows you to experience how a UI artifact (in this case, sliders for ‘Release Year’ and ‘Ratings’; select boxes for ‘Genre’) can make a faceted search seem very natural.
+If you select the 'Movies (Faceted)' from the search drop down menu you’ll see a page which allows you to experience how a UI artifact (in this case, sliders for ‘Release Year’ and ‘Ratings’; select boxes for ‘Genre’) can make a faceted search seem very natural.

 ![faceted-search]